wizanyx/junior-independent-study/src/README.md

 ## 📁 Additional Information

-- Each subdirectory (`backend/` and `frontend/`) contains its own `README.md` with more detailed setup, usage, and contribution instructions.
+- Each subdirectory (`backend/` and `frontend/`) contains its own `README.md` with more detailed setup, environment variables, and usage instructions.
-- For environment variable configuration or advanced deployment, refer to the respective subproject’s README.
+- For advanced deployment, refer to the respective subproject’s README.

 ---